ritwbanerjee/express-node-ng2-redis-socket/README.md

 Open up your console.
 You should be able to see a Response Object which is requested by the client to the node server through web-sockets, executed at the node layer using the Request Object and the response is transmitted back to the Angular layer using web-sockets

+**Login**
+Username: ritwik
+password: ritwik123

+**Session Destroy**
+As of now, the session only gets destroyed on /logout You can trigger that route to logout or destroy session

 **Who do I talk to?**

 * Ritwik Banerjee (ritwik2011@gmail.com)